Overcoming Narcissist Abuse, by Elizabeth Shaw – Life Coach.

-Walking on eggshells is the term used when you are groomed to tiptoe around someone, for fear of reactions, fear of anger or fear of abandonment.
+Walking on eggshells is the term used when you are groomed by the narcissist to tiptoe around them, for fear of reactions, fear of anger, or fear of abandonment.

 You hide your real self and true feelings and opinions to please someone else.
 It a subtle form of abuse by cohesive controlling you, it’s slowly grooming you on how to behave.

-Walking on eggshells is what victims do most often unconsciously over time in order to protect themselves from further abuse, usually, when you still can not work out you’re in an abusive relationship, you are slowly losing your own values, beliefs and boundaries.
+Walking on eggshells is what people end up doing around negative, toxic or abusive people, most often unconsciously end up doing this over time in order to protect themselves from further abuse, usually, when you still can not work out you’re in an abusive relationship, you are slowly losing your own values, beliefs and boundaries.

 Most of the time we don’t even realise we are being abused, most abusers will create an environment of insecurity, instability, confusion and fear, so they gain full power and control over you.

 We then end up walking on eggshells to please them.
 Some examples are.

 1. If you’re afraid to cause an argument for fear of reactions, fear of abandonment through the narcissist’s past silent treatments then blaming it on you.
 You were told, “you’re too sensitive.”
 And never getting your feelings validated, just crushing your self esteem all the more.

 2. Fear of receiving anger from them, or passive aggressive reactions.